 It's 2023!
 Is this the year you...
 Make your hobby a side hustle?
 Start your own business?
 Or work on taking your business to the next level?

-Note: The "Small Business and Side Hustles" newsletter is going monthly!
+The "Small Business and Side Hustles" newsletter is now monthly!
 That means even more opportunities to connect you to Library and community resources and programs to help you start or build your business!

 March is Women’s History Month!
 This month's featured titles are full of practical advice and inspirational guides designed to help you achieve your goals — whether you're a #GirlBoss opening the door for future generations, a fledgling entrepreneur building your business, or a woman in the workforce looking to stand out.

 You can stream the world’s best films and award-winning documentaries instantly and for free with Kanopy from your library!
 Kanopy provides Jacksonville Public Library customers with FREE access to more than 30,000 of the world’s best films including some that are often difficult or impossible to access elsewhere.
 Watch on your computer, download the mobile app or stream directly on your TV.